A complete guide to hiking the Dragon Crest Mountain nature trail and viewpoint hike in Khao Ngon Nak National Park, Krabi, Thailand.

 How to Get to Khao Ngon Nak National Park

 To get to the trail, I recommend renting a car or motorbike in Krabi Town or Ao Nang.
-We paid 200 Thai Baht per day for our Honda Click, which I think is a pretty fair price and the cheapest way to get around and explore the broader Krabi province.
+We paid 200 Thai Baht per day for our Honda Click, which was the cheapest way to get around and explore the broader Krabi province.

 This park is referred to as Khao Ngon Nak but is officially just a segment of the Nopparatthara – Moo Koh Phi Phi National Park.
 However, this huge park designation encompasses many islands and national park areas around Krabi.